mohammed-76/mohammed-76/README.md

   Hi, I am currently pursuing my undergraduate degree in Bachelor of Science in Computer Science at George Mason University - College of Engineering & Computing.
   <br>
   <br>
     During my free time this summer, I am consistently learning and building individual technical projects.
-Some of the major/portfolio projects that I will be able to showcase by the end of this summer are (Under development / Private Repository):<br>
+Some of the major/portfolio projects that I will be able to showcase by the end of this summer are (under development / private repository):<br>
   <br>
     • A Full-Stack Website<br>
     • iOS Mobile App<br>